shenyaojin/fibeRIS/README.md

 **fibeRIS: Distributed Fiber Optic Sensing (DFOS) Analyzer and Simulator for Reservoir Engineering**

-`fibeRIS` is a Python-based toolkit designed for the analysis, simulation, and management of data relevant to reservoir engineering, with a particular focus on Distributed Fiber Optic Sensing (DFOS) data.
+`fibeRIS` is a Python-based toolkit designed by Shenyao Jin, the initial purpose is for the analysis, simulation, and management of data relevant to reservoir engineering, with a particular focus on Distributed Fiber Optic Sensing (DFOS) data.
 This project provides modules for handling multi-dimensional datasets, performing signal processing, simulating pressure diffusion, and interacting with the MOOSE (Multiphysics Object-Oriented Simulation Environment) framework.

 # Installation